shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 ### Thursday 5th December

 Everyday at re:Invent there is a keynote.
 On Tuesday, the CEO gave their keynote as you recall.
-Most of the keynotes, though presented well, I feel they are presenting to the press.
+Most of the keynotes, though presented well, they are presenting to the press (that's my opinion, anyway).
 However, the keynote for this morning would be different.

 This talk was given by the Amazon.com, Chief Technology Officer, Dr Werner Vogels.

+This was a highly anticipated talk for me.
+I made the attempt to leave my accommodation early, at about 6:30am, again travelling to the Venetian, where all keynotes took place.

+After a quick breakfast, at about 7:15am, with about 6,000 people I queued outside the venue hall.
+8:00am doors open.

+As I was walking in, my hair raises and eyes water.
+It's now I realise: _I'm can't believe I'm here; I am so grateful to be here_.

+A four string quartet are playing live as we are directed to our seats, and they continue to play while we all eagerly wait for the distinguished CTO to make his appearance.

+The lights go dark, then a theatrical trailer begins to play.

 {{<youtube aim5x73crbM>}}

-This was a highly anticipated talk for me.
-I made the attempt to leave my accommodation early, at about 6:30am, travelling to the Venetian.

-I had breakfast and lined up outside the venue at about 7:15am.
-Doors opened at 8:00am.
-My eyes were watering and hair rising - a four string quartet was playing live.
-This only hightened my emotions: I could not believe I was here.
-I was so grateful for this experience that I was having.
-It felt like I was dreaming.

-Aside from this dramatic appreciation, the talk begin at 8:30am.
+Aside from this dramatic appreciation, I found this talk highly motivational.

 Vogels discussed stragegies for reducing complexity in systems, which is a topic my old mentor and I had had in the past.

-Vogels also made come announcements like distributed relational databases and how the technology behind this works.
+Announcements like distributed relational databases and how the technology behind this works was also discussed.

-After this outstanding talk, I met up with my colleague and we explored the Expo hall even further.
+After being wow'd by this talk, I met up with my colleague and we explored the Expo hall even further.

 At the end of the night, there was a fun activity planned for all attendees of the conference.
 This was AWS re:Play.
 They had an open bar, a skating rink, a low sensory zone; however, the major highlight for myself and my colleague was the concert.
 They had two artists: [Weezer](https://en.wikipedia.org/wiki/Weezer) and [Zedd](https://en.wikipedia.org/wiki/Zedd).